Tonivalle/DTC-DE-Course/docs/week_1/4-postgres.md

 We load this data into Postgres with the code inside [this notebook](../../code/week_1/docker/postgres/data_to_postgres.ipynb).

-To see the data and interact with it we are going to use pgAdmin inside a docker container.
+To see the data and interact with it we are going to use pgAdmin inside a docker container, wich we will be able to see in our browser at `http://localhost:8080/`.

 ```properties
 docker run -it \